CloudVeneto/CVUserGuide/source/winVMdoc.rst

 Once the volume has been created, it will appear under the Volumes section.
 Open the Actions dropdown next to the new volume and select "Launch as Instance".
-Configure the instance as needed (specifying the flavor, network, key pair, etc.).
+Configure the instance as needed (specifying the flavor, network,  etc.).

 .. image:: ./images/Win10-LaunchInstance.png